 The problem was, there was no longer a coherent “why” to undergird the condemnation.
 There is no God, of course, in the post-Christian mindset.
 The sexual faculty no longer has a God-ordained purpose the thwarting of which is without exception immoral.

 Thus, psychologists (it appears unwittingly) introduced to our culture the notion of reducing human beings to the level of an inclination.
 And there would be no end to the immorality that would follow.
 Even today, there is no end in sight.
 After all, a “heterosexual” inclination is just as much an inclination as is a “homosexual” inclination, it would be argued.
 I mean, you like peas, I like carrots, right?

 But is your identity determined by inclinations?
 Can anyone calculate how many inclinations he has had or will have in a lifetime?
-It is no wonder this notion has led us not just to a LGBT (i.e., lesbian, gay, bisexual, and transsexual) movement, we have now reached somewhere in the vicinity of sixteen letters to the acronym: LGBTIQCAPGNGFNBA and climbing!
+It is no wonder this notion has led us not just to an “LGBT” movement, but to somewhere in the vicinity of sixteen letters added to the acronym?
+LGBTIQCAPGNGFNBA and climbing!
 (Forgive me if I left one or two out.)

 I’ve got an idea, and it’s simple.
 Will you join with me and refuse to either be identified or to identify any human being as an inclination?
 And be bold about it!
 Let us together determine that we will no longer identify ourselves or any human person to be a “heterosexual.”
 No human being is a “homosexual.”

 Indeed, let’s join together and proclaim the truth that no human being can be reduced to any one or more of these sixteen letters, or whatever the number of letters ends up being—that represent inclinations or impulses.
 Each human person who has ever or will ever exist is created, as Genesis 1:27 says, “in his [God’s] own image, in the image of God he created him; male and female he created them.”